Women often use biotin to grow better hair and nails, but did you know that many men are also using biotin for beard growth and health?

 Our bodies produce sufficient amounts of biotin naturally, but there is some evidence that higher dosages of biotin from supplemental forms may benefit us, and this is also why you can find many hair and nail supplements – and of course those beard pills – containing some biotin.

-Some face fuzz promoting foods naturally high in biotin (vitamin B7) include;
+Beard growth-promoting foods naturally high in biotin (vitamin B7) include;

 - Almonds and nuts